ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 4. **Opt-Outs**: The number of users who opted out of viewing the ad.

+5. **Comments:** Captured when a user performs a 'Create' activity with a 'Note' object in response to the ad.

 #### Implementation

 1. **Metrics Collection**: Servers collect these metrics as users interact with ads.
-Data is aggregated periodically to maintain user privacy.
+Each interaction carries the 'actor' and 'object' fields, representing the user and the ad respectively.
+To ensure privacy, the 'actor' field is anonymized or omitted during metric collection.

 2. **Metrics API**: An API endpoint is exposed for advertisers to fetch these metrics.
 Alternatively, metrics can be sent back as specialized ActivityPub activities.